 You can then use the filtering options to find the various eCommerce templates.

-Some of these templates are free, while others, marked as “Agency” require the Astra Premium Sites plugin that’s part of the premium Astra agency package.
+Some of these templates are free, while others, marked as “Premium” require the Premium Starter Templates plugin that’s part of the Astra Essential Bundle and Growth Bundle.

 Feel free to pick any demo site that catches your eye.
 But for this tutorial, we’re going to use the free Brand Store demo site:

-Once you click on your desired demo site, it will open up a live preview of your site, as well as tell you the required plugins to use the site.
+Once you click on your desired demo site, it will open up screenshots along with a live preview of your site.

-First, click Install Plugins to install the required plugins (Elementor and WooCommerce, in this case):
+Click on Import Complete Site to install the required plugins (Elementor and WooCommerce, in this case) and import complete site.

 Now, you’re ready to make things your own!

 Step 3: Use The WordPress Customizer To Make Things Your Own